Pre-Authorized Tax Payment Plan

 The assessed value of your property is used as the basis for calculating your property taxes.
 The Municipal Property Assessment Corporation (MPAC) is responsible for accurately valuing and classifying properties in Ontario.

-The 'Property Assessment Notice' issued by MPAC in the fall of 2012 showed the assessed value of your property based on a January 1, 2012 valuation date.
-This assessed value will be used to calculate your property taxes for the years 2013 to 2016, with increases being phased in equally over these 4 years.
+The 'Property Assessment Notice' issued by MPAC in 2016 showed the assessed value of your property based on a January 1, 2016 valuation date.
+This assessed value will be used to calculate your property taxes for the years 2017 to 2020, with increases being phased in equally over these 4 years.

 Note: If your property has had a change in assessment in any of the four years, the billings will be adjusted accordingly.